 If the gateway addresses and/or the bearer objects are present in the command and are non null data objects, then the browser shall use these data to request content using the URL.
 If the gateway addresses, bearer objects, Provisioning File Reference, Browser Identity or URL are null objects or missing, then the terminal shall use default values.
-If a default URL value is not available for the browser to be launched, the terminal may reject the command and inform the UICC using TERMINAL RESPONSE (terminal unable to process command - default URL unavailable).
+If a default URL value is not available for the browser to be launched, the terminal may reject the command and inform the UICC using TERMINAL RESPONSE (launch browser generic error - default URL unavailable).